-Study can begin in either semester one (February) or semester two (July).
-In 2021, the MPCS can be studied via distance as an option.
+Study can begin in either semester 1 (February) or semester 2 (July).

 The field of Peace and Conflict Studies is primarily concerned with an analysis of the origins and nature of violent conflict within and between societies.
 The MPCS is an inter-disciplinary programme providing students with an advanced qualification in peace and conflict studies, development and peacebuilding.
 It will position graduates for a wide range of career options in the public and private sectors.
 Students must complete two core papers in Peace and Conflict Studies, a 60-point research dissertation and one or two elective papers from within the Centre or from a list of approved courses in other Departments.